 As always we would like to remind you that while we are very enthusiastic about tea we hold no medical qualifications.
 If you have a medical condition and require medical advice about any of our teas we strongly suggest you speak to a medical professional.

 Are you aiming to be a slightly better version of you this year?
-Did you make a deal with your body this year that you would take better care of it?
+Did you make a deal with your body that you would take better care of it?
 Did you swear you would finally lose that extra couple of pounds to improve your health?
-Well, these boxes are designed to contain enough tea to help you keep your new year’s resolutions in January.
-Keeping new year’s resolutions in the cold dark days of January can be hard, but promising to enjoy a delicious cup of tea each day….that seems very achievable.
+Well, these boxes are designed to contain enough tea to help you keep your resolutions.
+Keeping resolutions in the cold dark days of January can be hard, but promising to enjoy a delicious cup of tea each day….that seems very achievable.

 These boxes are not magic and they can’t do it alone, but as it says on the box, they can lend a helping hand.
 These teas have all been selected because there is some science behind their helpfulness.
 We also include an infuser basket and a cheeky free sample of something to treat yourself (don’t worry it is healthy).
 As a package, these sets are cheaper than buying the elements individually and of course include free shipping!
 More than £25 of tea and accessories for just £20.
 Total bargain.